Updated June 13, 2023.

 Sometimes, if I think about it, this attitude makes me a bit of an iconoclast in the needlepoint world.
 But, to tell you the truth, some of the most memorable needlepoint I have ever seen was done in all Continental.

 Continental was the way people did needlepoint for ages.
-Look at pieces from the early to mid-20th Century, it probably is stitched in Continental, the back as lovely as the front, with the oblique sloping lines of Continental still showing the design, although slightly distorted.
+Look at pieces from the early to mid-20th Century; probably, it is stitched in Continental, the back as lovely as the front, with the oblique sloping lines of Continental still showing the design, although slightly distorted.

 I was so delighted when I finally conquered Basketweave, that I avoided Continental for years.
 But no stitch is bad, and Continental is so good for so many applications in needlepoint, it should be a necessary and often used tool in every needlepointers book.